pubs/pubs/readme.md

 Pubs brings your bibliography to the command line.

-Pubs organizes your bibliographic documents together with the bibliographic data associated to them and provides command line access to basic and advanced manipulation of your library.
+Pubs organizes your scientific papers together with their bibliographic data and provides command line access to basic and advanced manipulation of your library.

 Pubs is built with the following principles in mind:

  - all papers are referenced using unique citation keys,
- - bibliographic data (i.e. pure bibtex information) is kept separated from metadata (including links to pdf or tags),
+ - bibliographic data—bibtex information—is kept separated from metadata such as links to pdf or tags.
  - everything is stored in plain text so it can be manually edited or version controlled.

+Pubs is currently being maintained, rather than developed aggressively.
+We add small features, correct bugs, but have no short-term plans to add major features to it.
+Pubs does most of what it is supposed to do: help us do science, so now we are mostly doing that.

-**Notice:** pubs is still in early development; you should regularly make backups of your pubs repository.
+**Notice:** pubs is relatively stable but comes with no warranty; do keep backups of your data.
+**Notice:** pubs currently works with Python 2.7, but support will be dropped as soon as maintaining it becomes tedious.

 ## Installation